lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 }
 ```

-(1): the expected result all in a one liner for convenience so we do not have to worry about new lines etc. for verifying the result.
+(1): the expected result all in a one liner for convenience so we do not have to worry about new lines etc. when verifying the result.

-(2): `toJson` converts to an JSON AST (see [spray-json](https://github.com/spray/spray-json) doc which explains this very clearly) and calling toString gives us a plain string with the JSON output.
+(2): `toJson` converts to an JSON AST and calling toString gives us a plain string with the JSON output.

 Running the test in `sbt` yields following error: